shoaibahmedcf/ATLIQ-HARDWARE-Sales-Insights/README.md

 <h2><b>Process</b></h2>
 <p>
-- Verify data for any missing values and anomalies, and sort out the same.
+- Verify data for any missing values and anomalies, and sort out the same.</br>
 - Made sure data is consistent and clean with respect to data type, data format and values used.
 </p>
 <h2><b>Dashboard</b></h2>